The summiting analogy to

 Set up

-- Articulate the chosen strategic direction into a compelling narrative for internal and external use and a continuously monitored execution plan with detailed objectives, initiatives and accountability.
+- Articulate the chosen strategic direction into a compelling narrative for internal and external use and a continuously monitored execution plan with detailed initiatives and accountability.

 - Report back on wins, losses, validation and optimisation.